It’s Macron vs. Le Pen, round two.

 A much closer contest than the 2017 election.

-Macron and Le Pen both increased their total share of the vote in this year's first round compared with 2017, but surveys ahead of the first round earlier this month showed Le Pen enjoyed a late surge of support in March.
+Macron and Le Pen both increased their total share of the vote in this year’s first round compared with 2017, but surveys ahead of the first round on April 10 showed Le Pen enjoyed a late surge of support in March.

 Polling by Ifop-Fiducial released on April 10 suggests Macron would win a second-round contest against Le Pen by just 51% to 49%.
-Macron's advantage has slightly increased in the days since the first round results came in, according to the same polling.
+Macron’s advantage has increased in the days since the first round results came in, but two weeks is a long time in politics – and a lot could change between now and election day.

 Macron saw this play out in 2017.
 He and Le Pen scored 24% and 21.3% of the first round vote and then 66.1% and 33.9% in the second round, respectively.